wso2-attic/ballerina-integrator/docs/content/src/learn/tutorials/integration-patterns-and-soa/exposing-soap-service/README.md

 ## About

+Ballerina is an open-source programming language that empowers developers to integrate their system easily with the support of connectors.

-This guide demonstrates a scenario where Ballerina is used to call a SOAP backend.
+This tutorial demonstrates a scenario where Ballerina is used to call a SOAP backend.
 Here, a SOAP backend is fronted by a Ballerina service that accepts a REST request and converts it to a SOAP request.
 The SOAP connector is used to call the SOAP backend.

 ## What you'll build